hoangduytran/blender-manual/manual/render/shader_nodes/textures/magic.rst

    :align: right
    :alt: Magic Texture Node.

-The *Magic Texture* node is used to add a psychedelic color texture.
+The Magic Texture node is used to add a psychedelic color texture.
+It can be used for "Thin Film Interference" if you assign a *Reflection* Texture Coordinate to the Vector input and use a relatively high *Turbulence*.
+The RGB components are generated independently with a sine formula.

 Inputs